CletosMarcos/certification/README.md

 ## Introduction
 The **Certification Platform** is a Spring-based web application that enables users to take certification tests in various technology stacks.
 Users can input their personal details, select a stack, and take the quiz .
 Upon completion, the platform scores their responses and provides feedback.

+### Inspiration
+For this project i was inspired by the recently released project from the ALX team and Julian Barbier, The Vini Codi Vici, as it provides users with the concepts and tests
 ### Features
 - User registration
 - Technology stack selection for certifications